JohnDamilola/FlashCards/README.md

 A spaced repetition learning platform to <b>create</b>, <b>memorize</b> and <b>share</b> your knowledge list using flashcards.
 </p>

+## Description
+Are you a student and having trouble preparing for tests and exams?
+Look no further.
+FlashCards also helps you memorize all that hard-to-remember information with online flashcards so that you ace your exams!

+FlashCards is a spaced repetition learning platform to <b>create</b>, <b>memorize</b> and <b>share</b> your knowledge list using flashcards.

+1. Create and customize your own deck of cards
+2. Practice mode

 ## Watch Flashcards in Action
 https://user-images.githubusercontent.com/17693596/194787705-309ebf62-2a3d-4075-94b4-6da814a953a8.mp4